Discrimination settlements have cost Seattle millions, but sexual-harassment data absent

 But another key problem was City Light resistance, according to a former union official.

-Guadelupe Perez-Garcia, who represented City Light office workers, supported the consolidation effort, thinking outside investigations would be more effective.
+Guadalupe Perez-Garcia, who represented City Light office workers, supported the consolidation effort, thinking outside investigations would be more effective.
 But Murray’s Department of Human Resources director, Susan Coskey — who resigned in December — struggled to secure buy-in from the departments, Perez-Garcia said.

 “She got pushback,” the former union rep said.
 “Mostly from City Light.”